apache/trafficserver/doc/reference/configuration/remap.config.en.rst

 redirecting HTTP requests and using reverse proxy.

-After you modify the :file:`remap.config` run the :option:`traffic_line -x` to apply the changes.
+After you modify the :file:`remap.config` run the :option:`traffic_ctl config reload` to apply the changes.
 When you apply the changes to one node in a cluster, Traffic Server automatically applies the changes to all other nodes in the cluster.